 The Charity acknowledges that a high volume of complaints will not be seen as a negative, as this can be indicative of a well-publicised and accessible complaints procedure.
 We also acknowledge that low complaint volumes can potentially be a sign that residents feel unable to complain.

-All complaints are reviewed at the bi-monthly Board Meetings, noting the grounds for the complaint, what went wrong, the remedy, any outstanding issues and any changes to services proposed.
+All complaints are reviewed at the bi-monthly Trustee Meetings, noting the grounds for the complaint, what went wrong, the remedy, any outstanding issues and any changes to services proposed.
 The Trustees will carry out an annual self-assessment against the Code to ensure the Charity’s complaint handling remains in line with its requirements and following significant restructures and/or change in procedures.

 This will also be included in the Annual Report.

-Reviewed by………………………………………………………………….

-Date…………………………………………………………………………..